-As and to the extent described under "Description of the Certificates- Reductions of Certificate Principal Balances in Connection with Realized Losses and Additional Issuing Entity Expenses" in this information circular, losses on, and default-related or other unanticipated issuing entity expenses attributable to, the underlying mortgage loans will, in general, be allocated on each distribution date, after making distributions on such distribution date, to reduce the outstanding principal balances of the Principal Balance Certificates, sequentially, in the following order:
+As and to the extent described under "Description of the Certificates-Reductions of Certificate Principal Balances in Connection with Realized Losses and Additional Issuing Entity Expenses" in this information circular, losses on, and default-related or other unanticipated issuing entity expenses attributable to, the underlying mortgage loans will, in general, be allocated on each distribution date, after making distributions on such distribution date, to reduce the outstanding principal balances of the Principal Balance Certificates, sequentially, in the following order:

 Reduction Order Class

-1 st class C certificates
+1 st Class C certificates

-$2^{nd}$ class AL and AS certificates
+$2^{ m nd}$ Class A-1 and A-2 certificates

-Any reduction of the outstanding principal balances of the class AL and AS certificates will be made on a pro rata basis based on their outstanding principal balances.
-Any reduction of the outstanding principal balances of the Principal Balance Certificates will also result in a corresponding reduction in the notional amount of the corresponding component of the class X certificates.
+Any reduction of the outstanding principal balances of the class A-1 and A-2 certificates as a result of losses will be made on a pro rata basis based on the outstanding principal balances of those classes at the time of the reduction.
+Any reduction of the outstanding principal balances of the class A-1 or A-2 certificates will result in a corresponding reduction in the notional amount of the corresponding component of the class X1 certificates.
+Any reduction of the outstanding principal balance of the class C certificates will result in a corresponding reduction in the notional amount of the class X3 certificates.

-However, Freddie Mac will be required under its Credit Guarantee to pay the holder of any Offered Principal Balance Certificate an amount equal to any such loss allocated to its Offered Principal Balance Certificates as set forth in "Description of the Certificates-Distributions-Freddie Mac Guarantees" in this information circular.
+However, Freddie Mac will be required under its guarantee to pay the holder of any Offered Principal Balance Certificate an amount equal to any such loss allocated to its Offered Principal Balance Certificates as set forth in "Description of the Certificates-Distributions-Freddie Mac Guarantee" in this information circular.